-Coagulants neutralize the negative electrical charge on particles, which destabilizes the forces keeping colloids apart.
+Coagulants in water treatment are chemicals that are used to remove suspended solids from water.
+Coagulation treatment neutralizes the negative electrical charge on particles, which destabilizes the forces keeping colloids apart.
 Water treatment coagulants are comprised of positively charged molecules that, when added to the water and mixed, accomplish this charge neutralization.
-Inorganic coagulants, organic coagulants, or a combination of both are typically used to treat water for suspended solids removal.
+Inorganic, organic, or a combination of both coagulant types are typically used to treat water for suspended solids removal.

-Flocculants gather the destabilized particles together and cause them to agglomerate and drop out of solution.
-Examples of ChemTreat flocculants include low-, medium-, and high-molecular weight polymers.
+Flocculants gather the destabilized particles together and cause them to agglomerate and drop out of the solution.
+Examples of ChemTreat flocculants include low-, medium-, and high-molecular-weight polymers.

-For certain water sources, organic coagulants are more appropriate for solid-liquid separation.
-Organic coagulants are generally used when sludge generation is desired.
-Furthermore, blended organic and inorganic chemicals are often more effective than either organic or inorganic coagulants alone.
-The correct blend can often combine the advantages of using the inorganic coagulant sweep-floc mechanism with the sludge generation characteristics of the organic coagulants.
+For certain water sources, organic coagulation is more appropriate for solid-liquid separation.
+Organic coagulant is generally used when a reduction in sludge generation is desired.
+Furthermore, blended organic and inorganic chemicals are often more effective than either organic or inorganic chemicals alone.
+The correct blend can often combine the advantages of using the inorganic coagulant sweep-floc mechanism with the sludge generation reduction characteristics of the organic coagulants.
 ChemTreat’s formulations are based on the following chemistries:

 Polyamine and PolyDADMAC